-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena provides four tips, based on her own genealogy experience, to help you research your ancestors in historical newspapers – including a free Research Log template to help you organize and keep track of your searches.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog article, Gena provides four tips, based on her own genealogy experience, to help you research your ancestors in historical newspapers – including a free Research Log template to help you organize and keep track of your searches.

 Ok, so you have a weekend free.
 You decide to spend it on the hobby you love: family history research.
 You know you need to research in newspapers.
 But how do you start?
 Well before you sit down at the computer and start plugging in ancestor name after ancestor name, take a few minutes to plan out that research to make the most of the limited time you have.
 These four newspaper search tips will help you – and be sure to download the free Research Log template at the end of the article to help you with your genealogy research.